Contact Us Today (424) 372-3112

 Again, it's not required that the business or institution suffer a financial loss to be charged and convicted.

-PC 484g is charged by the prosecutor as either a California petty theft or grand theft:
+The prosecutor charges PC 484g as either a California petty theft or grand theft:

-- a misdemeanor petty theft crime will be charged if the value of the items were $950 or less that is punishable by up to one year in county jail and a $1,000 fine.
+• A misdemeanor petty theft crime will be charged if the value of the items is $950 or less.
+This crime is punishable by up to one year in county jail and a $1,000 fine.

-- a felony crime of grand theft will be charged If the value of the items is more than $950 that is punishable by up to 3 years in jail and a $10,000 fine.
+• A felony crime of grand theft will be charged if the value of the items is more than $950.
+This is punishable by up to 3 years in jail and a $10,000 fine.

 Retailer Credit Card Fraud – Penal Code 484h PC

-Penal Code 484h PC defines a retail business that engage in credit card fraud.
-This type of fraud normally occurs when a retailer knowingly charges someone's credit card for good or services they didn't provide.
+Penal Code 484h PC defines a retail business that engages in credit card fraud.
+This type of fraud normally occurs when a retailer knowingly charges someone's credit card for goods or services they didn't provide.

 It can also occur when a retailer accepts payment from a credit or debit card they know is stolen or fraudulent.

-Retailer credit card fraud is charged by the prosecutor as either a petty theft or grand theft depending on the total value of the items.
+The prosecutor charges retailer credit card fraud as either petty theft or grand theft, depending on the total value of the items.

-As stated above, $950 or less is charges as a misdemeanor crime and more than $950 is a felony grand theft crime punishable by up to 3 years in jail and a $10,000 fine.
+As stated above, stealing $950 or less is a misdemeanor, and stealing more than $950 is a felony grand theft, punishable by up to 3 years in jail and a $10,000 fine.

 Counterfeiting Credit Cards – Penal Code 484i PC

-Penal Code 484i PC defines the crime of counterfeiting of credit or debit cards.
-This statute includes manufacturing, possession, or credit card making devices.
+Penal Code 484i PC defines the crime of counterfeiting credit or debit cards.
+This statute includes manufacturing, possessing, or using credit card-making devices.

-Again, a prosecutor is not required to prove an actual loss occurred to charges and convict someone, rather just the intent to cause a loss is sufficient.
+Again, a prosecutor is not required to prove an actual loss occurred to charge and convict someone; rather, just the intent to cause a loss is sufficient.

 Further, just the possession of counterfeit cards or equipment is enough for a conviction.